mauricioklein/mauricioklein.github.io/_posts/2016-08-07-what-the-hell-are-promises.md

 Promise is a technique to perform asynchronous operations in a **composable** way.

 A promise, instead returning the result value of the operation, represents a operation that hasn't completed yet.
+It's like saying:

+> I haven't finished my task yet but, as soon I do, I promise that I'll return a success or an error response.

 A promise can be in 3 different states: